dkypham/ducky-honeypot/README.md

    - Click **Allocate Elastic IP address**.
    - Associate the Elastic IP with your running instance (the first Elastic IP associated with a running instance is free).

+6. Increase Storage to 30 GB:
+   - Go to Elastic Block Store > Volumes in the EC2 dashboard.
+   - Select the volume attached to your instance and click Modify Volume.
+   - Increase the size to 30 GB (maximum free tier) and save changes.

 ### 2. Connect to Your EC2 Instance Using PuTTY
 1. **Get the public IPv4 address** of your EC2 instance.
 2. In PuTTY: